fmcgeough/fmcgeough.github.io/_posts/2025-03-12-resonator-slide.md

 I keep working on my slide.
 Love old blues tunes and after listening to them I'm always thinking I should play more.

 This is using my Mavis Mule Resonator in Open D through a Wooly Coats amp.
+I used a ceramic slide from Rocky Mountain Slides (who I'd highly recommend).
 It's recorded on my phone so quality is what it is.

-I encourage anyone who practices any instrument to do some sort of recording so you can hear yourself later.
+I encourage anyone who practices any instrument to do some sort of recording of your practice.
+If you have a smartphone there's a Voice Memo app you can use.
+On Mac OS X there's the same Voice Memo app so you could record on the computer if that works.
+The important thing is to record so you can hear what you actually sound like later.
+It helps as a means of jotting down little song ideas as well.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">